Loading…

 Ans.

 The estimated potential of 21135.37 MW from 7135 sites for power generation in the country from small/mini hydel project is assessed by the Alternate Hydro Energy Centre (AHEC) of IIT Roorkee in its Small Hydro Data base of July 2016.
 The hilly States of India mainly Arunachal Pradesh, Himachal Pradesh, Jammu & Kashmir and Uttarkhand and constitute around half of this potential.
 Other potential States are Maharashtra, Chattisgarh, Karnataka and Kerala.
-Focused attention is given towards these States through close intereaction, monitoring of projects and reviewing policy environment to attrat private sector investment.
+Apaart from the small hydro projects, India has a potential of large hydro capacity of 1,45,320 MW.
 The statewise location of identified SHP sites are given on MNRE website.

 Q4.